kuhlaid/deno/README.md

-# DenoJS in RHEL OpenShift
+# DenoJS in RedHat OpenShift

 The Dockerfile in this repo is used to create a CentOS image for use in RedHat OpenShift.